 Recent numbers indicate that 20% of employees are experiencing a mental health issue at any given time.
 However, many are unaware that they may be undertaking practices that impact on their mental health.
 They are unsure of the early signs and symptoms of early mental health decline.
 Education is the key here.
 Workplaces could provide information on the signs and symptoms of anxiety and encourage staff to seek help early.

 Research is showing that many employees are afraid to speak up about mental health issues because they fear they may lose their job or be treated differently.
 Almost 50% of employees suffering from mental health decline wait up to 6 months before they report a problem.
 A delay in reporting mental health issues often results in a more serious stress claim with longer recovery periods.
 Stigma is the number one reason for people’s reluctance to seek help.
 Business needs to develop a supportive culture and recognise that mental health decline doesn’t have to result in a permanent disability.

 Encouraging help-seeking is a step forward in developing a mentally healthy workplace.
 E-mental health support represents an important form of help-seeking.
 In recent research specifically around young people, 8.65% reported seeking help using e-mental health solutions because they were concerned that they may be developing psychological difficulties.
 A further 15.7% reported experiencing regular psychological difficulties.

 The internet is a key medium for reaching young people and online health-information seeking has huge potential benefits including:

 - anonymity and privacy; and

 - potential to address the gap between identified needs and limited resources.

-Tackling mental health decline to grow a mentally healthy workplace is not solved in a one-sized fits all approach.
+Tackling mental health decline to grow a mentally healthy workplace is not solved in a one-size-fits-all approach.
 Organisations need to offer a variety of solutions and activities to encourage people who need help, to reach out and do so as early as possible.
 If you would like to know more about our Mental Health Training contact us and try a FREE online demo today.